stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 8. [$exists]\
    Checks that property exists in the object.
 9. [$elemMatch]\
    Checks nested elements shape.
+Use `$elemMatch` operator to specify multiple criteria on the elements of an array such that at least one array element satisfies all the specified criteria.
 If you specify only a single condition in the `$elemMatch` expression, `$elemMatch` is not necessary.
-Can be used for objects and arrays that have nested objects.
-Use `$elemMatch` operator to specify multiple criteria on the elements of an array such that at least one array element satisfies all the specified criteria.
 See [Specify Multiple Conditions for Array Elements](https://docs.mongodb.com/manual/tutorial/query-arrays/#specify-multiple-criteria-for-array-elements) for details.

 [$eq]: https://docs.mongodb.com/manual/reference/operator/query/eq
 [$ne]: https://docs.mongodb.com/manual/reference/operator/query/ne